xiv3r/ESP32-DHCP-Starvation/README.md

 # Compile

+- Download the repo and extract
+-
 - Open the Arduino IDE.

-- Copy and paste the main.cpp into a new sketch.
+- Navigate to the directory main.cpp and open

 - Select your board and port under Tools.